jonrh/jonrh.is/src/pages/2017-09-20---react-native-eu-2017-conference/index.md

 * Schedule was on time.
 * All talks were recorded and uploaded.
 * Chill room with comfortable lean back chairs.
-* No questions after each talk.
+* No questions after each talk, kept good temp.
 * Ibis Style Hotel catering was excellent, good lunch, drinks, and snacks available throughout the day.

 If I'm still working with React Native after about a year I will for sure try to attend React Native Europe 2018 in Wrocław.

-*Photos taken from the [React Native EU 2017 photo gallery](https://blog.callstack.io/react-native-eu-2017-photos-1e0a7b032802)*.